Call Now for a FREE Consultation Call Now (407) 712-7300

 • As soon as you suspect a work-related injury, you should seek medical attention.
 You may not realize how serious your injuries are.

 • You must receive treatment from a doctor authorized by your employer or the insurance company.
-If you receive treatment from another doctor, your employer or the insurance company will probably require you see a doctor of their choosing before they will agree to pay you lost wages.
+If you receive treatment from another doctor, your employer or the insurance company will probably require you to go see a doctor of their choosing before they will agree to pay you lost wages.

 • Be sure to give the medical professional who provides your treatment a detailed account of your accident and the cause of it.
 The more thorough your report is, the fewer obstacles you will face when filing a compensation claim.